sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 **Keywords**: `permissions`, `ACLs`, `access`, `authorization`, `authz`, `authentication`, `authn`, `SSO`, `SAML`, `OAuth`, `auth proxy`, `OpenIDConnect`, `OIDC`

-Any questions about Identity and Access Management (IAM) and Administration Experience should be routed to the [IAM team](../../../engineering/teams/iam/index.md) via the [#iam slack channel](https://sourcegraph.slack.com/archives/C03D4H7UBEV).
+Any questions about Identity and Access Management (IAM) and Administration Experience should be routed to the [Source team](../../../engineering/teams/source/index.md) via the `#ask-source` slack channel.

 ### Code Insights